nieyuyao/webp-wasm/README.md

 #### encodeRGB

-Encodes rgb bitmap an outputs webp.
+Encodes rgb bitmap an returns WebP Uint8Array.
+The `width` and `height` parameters of the bitmap should be provided.

 `function encodeRGB(rgb: Uint8Array, width: number, height: number, quality?: number): Promise<Nullable<Uint8Array>>`